 LikeTheDew.com is an all-volunteer site that was started with an investment of about $15 to register the site address.
 The site runs on donated servers with donated site maintenance.

 Who really knows?
 Since its inception, the site has operated as an all-volunteer operation.
 Discussions continue about whether to attempt to monetize it and, if so, how to do that.
 No matter what the future holds, we want writing and working for the site to remain fun.

 Supporting the Dew

 We are all-volunteer, but we do have expenses and ambitions to promote the site to bring more readers here, make the site faster and a better platform (ambitions often cost money).
-You can help by talking up the dew and recommending stories to your friends and associates on Facebook, Twitter, Linkedin, Digg, Xing and the like.
+You can help by talking up the dew and recommending stories to your friends and associates on Facebook, Twitter, Linkedin, Instagram, Pinterest and the like.
 You can help us earn some revenue to offset our expenses by clicking the links from our Dew Shops (we get a small commission on each purchase and won’t cost you a dime more).
-You can advertise on our site.
-Or, you can make a donation by clicking here, please note, however, we are not a 501(c)(3) (we haven’t decided about that, yet).
+Or, you can make a donation by clicking here (or here if you prefer PayPal), please note, however, we are not a 501(c)(3).